CRFSFS Author Guidelines

 Style and format

-Your manuscript should be consistent with the Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers.
-2006, 7th ed.
-(New York: Cambridge Univ.
-Press).
+Your manuscript should be consistent with the Council of Science Editors' Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers.
+2014, 8th ed.
+(Chicago: Univ. of Chicago Press).
 For convenience, refer to articles in current issues of CRFSFS for examples, or contact the editorial office (email@example.com) with your questions.

 Continuous line-numbering for the entire manuscript is mandatory.